 By Adenike Lucas

-Released documents seen by this blog has given credenance to the report written by the Director General of State Security Service, SSS, Lawal Duara against Ibrahim Mustafa Magu.
+Released documents seen by DENISAURUS News has given credence to the report written by the Director General of State Security Service, SSS, Lawal Duara against Ibrahim Mustafa Magu.

 The Senate had based its decision to reject Mr Magu’s nomination as substantive chair of the Economic and Financial Crimes Commission, EFCC on the report it received from the DSS.